payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 - **Sensor Deck**: Flow Deck v2
 - **Task**: Altitude stabilization (hovering)

-The Crazyflie platform is chosen for its widespread use in research, lightweight design, and sensitivity to control oscillations.
+The Crazyflie platform is chosen for its widespread use in research and lightweight design.

 ---